-ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead responsibility for online safety in school?
+ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Yes/No (add comments if necessary) Question Do you know the name of the person who has lead responsibility for online safety in school?
 Are you aware of the way pupils can abuse their peers online?
 Do you know what you must do if a pupil approaches you with a concern or issue?
 Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
 Are you familiar with the school's acceptable use agreement for pupils and parents?
 Do you regularly change your password for accessing the school's ICT systems?
 Are you familiar with the school's approach to tackling cyber-bullying?
 Are there any areas of online safety in which you would like training/further training?
+Are you aware of how the filtering and monitoring systems in place at your academy?
+What are your responsibilities in relation to filtering and monitoring?